-One of the best things you can do to give your baby a healthy head start is getting the right nutrition during pregnancy and steering clear of foods that are potentially harmful to you and/or your baby.
+It’s important to have a healthy pregnancy, and one way to do it is by getting the right nutrition.
+A balanced diet during pregnancy is one of the best things you can do to give your baby a healthy head start, so steer clear of foods that are potentially harmful to you and/or your baby.

 Here’s a quick rundown of 5 foods you should avoid when you’re pregnant:

-Though you may have heard that it’s okay to have the occasional alcoholic drink during pregnancy, it’s best to be on the safe side and choose a sparkly fruit drink or mocktail (non-alcoholic cocktail) instead.
-Alcohol enters your baby’s bloodstream just like it enters yours, but takes twice as long to clear out.
+Though you may have heard that it’s okay to have the occasional alcoholic drink during pregnancy, it’s best to be on the safe side.
+Rather than having an alcoholic beverage, choose a sparkly fruit drink or mocktail (non-alcoholic cocktail).
+Alcohol enters your baby’s bloodstream just like yours, but it takes twice as long to clear out.
 So, if you’re drinking, your baby is too.

 Pasteurization is a food safety technique that kills bacteria in foods or liquids through heat processing.
-Unpasteurized milk – which is found in soft cheeses such as goat cheese, feta and brie – may contain Listeria and other pathogens that can be harmful to you and your baby.
+Unpasteurized milk – which is found in soft cheeses like goat cheese and brie – may contain Listeria and other pathogens that do not promote a healthy pregnancy.
 The same is true for unpasteurized beverages like fresh-squeezed juices or apple cider.
 If you’re not sure whether something is pasteurized or not, check the label.

 In addition to cake batter and cookie dough, raw eggs may be hiding in homemade ice cream, mayonnaise and salad dressings.
 As you probably know, raw eggs – like raw meat and poultry – may contain Salmonella.
-To be safe, check that any eggs you eat are well-cooked and make sure that the eggs you use at home have been well-refrigerated and aren’t past their sell-by date.
+To be safe, check that any eggs you eat are well-cooked.
+Also, make sure that your eggs at home are well-refrigerated and aren’t past their sell-by date.

 When it comes to eating during pregnancy, a good rule of thumb is that it’s better to be safe than sorry.
 If you’re concerned a food may contain bacteria or chemicals, stay away from it.
 It’s also a smart idea to cut back on caffeine.
 Caffeine is a stimulant that increases your heart rate and blood pressure, neither of which is recommended during pregnancy.1 It can also interfere with your body’s ability to absorb iron.
 And don’t forget that coffee isn’t the only source of caffeine.
 Soft drinks, tea, chocolate and energy drinks may be high in caffeine too.